mudita/MuditaOS/doc/quickstart.md

 The script is written for Ubuntu and tested on 20.04.

-**Note** that this:
+**Note** The script:
-- the script require sudo to:
+-requires sudo to:
-    - downloads a shellscript from `get.docker.com` and runs it with sudo for Docker installation.
+    - downloads a shell script from `get.docker.com` and runs it with sudo for Docker installation.
-    - instals few required packages (list them with: `cat config/bootstrap_config`) which also require root privileges.
+    - installs a few required packages (list them with: `cat config/bootstrap_config`) which also require root privileges.
 - installs `GCCv10` and `CMake` to `$HOME` directory.
 - it's needed to be run only once